jgpws/jgd-bizelite/readme.txt

 == Changelog ==

+= 1.6.2 August 28 2021 =
+Bug fix: Added new Customizer control to enable header/footer gradients; previously they were rendering by default, covering the background image.

 = 1.6.1 June 22 2021 =
 Added a new page template for page builders- Full Page Width, No Menu